BaBingoBango/BaBingoBango/README.md

 > I don't like peanut butter.
 No, I'm not allergic.
 If this is too disturbing, please feel free to leave now and never
 > look back.
 I understand.

 If you're still here, please read on to learn more about my programming interests, projects, and education!

-Alternatively, if you share my views on peanut butter, please contact me immediately and mark your message as top priority.
+## Contents

+ - 👀 Interests
+ - 🌱 Knowledge & Education
+ - 🖥 Projects

 ## 👀 Interests
 In general, I'm a student of computer science, but more specifically interested in the following areas of technology: